-The measures to prevent the spread of COVID-19 have been applied gradually within the Company, being introduced since the second half of Febuary 2020, being intensified in the first part of March.
+The measures to prevent the spread of COVID-19 have been applied gradually within the Company, being introduced since the first part of 2020, being for the most part maintained or even intensified during 2021.
 The main risks identified concern temporary difficulties in the supply of the Company, in intra-community deliveries, in the optimal assurance of direct and indirect productive personnel of the Company and in the unpredictability of the legal regulations with temporary impact on the economic activity at la national level.
 In order to diminish the negative effects on the Company's activity of the potential risks, the following measures have been implemented:

-- Ensuring protection and prevention means to maintain the health status of the staff - Purchase of thermometers for daily checking of the factory personnel from Filipestii de Padure, in order to detect people with potential symptoms of infection with Covid-19 - Start of the tele-working programme for the personnel from the headquarters in Bucharest - Intensive information campaigns with the purpose of awareness of hygiene rules that must be implemented and complied with in order to prevent contracting the virus, by the entire staff - Stopping travel abroad for business purposes for all the personnel of the Company - Stopping organization and participation in activities implying meetings of people outside the company (symposiums, trainings etc.) - Implementing measures to inform all staff about any symptoms of the disease - Increased safety stock for certain raw materials and consumables for production - Ensuring an efficient communication with suppliers from the supply chain in order to ensure measures to prevent malfunctions in the supply chain, related both to the actual supply activity and to any problems of cross-border transport and transit - Teleconferences and frequent and efficient communication with managers and personnel from the distribution network in order to ensure a fast information flux and a prompt operative decisions.
+- · Ensuring protection and prevention means to maintain the health status of the staff - Purchase of thermometers for daily checking of the factory personnel from Filipestii de Padure, in order to detect people with potential symptoms of infection with Covid-19 - Start of the tele-working programme for the personnel from the headquarters in Bucharest - Intensive information campaigns with the purpose of awareness of hygiene rules that must be implemented and complied with in order to prevent contracting the virus, by the entire staff - Stopping travel abroad for business purposes for all the personnel of the Company - Stopping organization and participation in activities implying meetings of people outside the company (symposiums, trainings etc.), directing them to the online environment - Implementing measures to inform all staff about any symptoms of the disease - Increased safety stock for certain raw materials and consumables for production - Ensuring an efficient communication with suppliers from the supply chain in order to ensure measures to prevent malfunctions in the supply chain, related both to the actual supply activity and to any problems of cross-border transport and transit - Teleconferences and frequent and efficient communication with managers and personnel from the distribution network in order to ensure a fast information flux and a prompt operative decisions.